sreyassabbani/saterminal/README.md

 | `q` | Quit |

 Questions containing HTML tables can be opened on Practice SAT with `o`; the rest of the practice flow remains local.

-## Local data

-- `~/.saterminal/sat.db` contains focus, latest outcomes, and answer events.
-- `~/.saterminal/.ignore` keeps the generated cache out of supporting editor file pickers.
-- `~/.saterminal/preferences.json` contains optional review-spacing and display preferences.
-- `~/.saterminal/preferences.schema.json` provides local editor validation and completions.
-- `~/.saterminal/cache/question-bank.json` is the local materialized question bank.
-- `data/question-bank.json.zst` is the bundled offline source used to create that cache.

-Answer recording is transactional: the event history and latest per-question outcome either both commit or both roll back.
-Existing schema-version-one databases are migrated in place.

-Deleting `~/.saterminal` resets local progress.
-There is deliberately no cloud account, sync service, server, or authentication layer.

 ## Project map